holly-cummins/sample.arduino/README.md

 You will need to then restart the Arduino IDE to pick up the new library.

+Note: to update the library after it has already been installed you must first manually delete the old version.
+To do that simply delete the Liberty directory from the Arduino libraries directory.
+For more details see the section on Manual installation on the [Arduino Libraries page](http://arduino.cc/en/Guide/Libraries)

 ### Program an Arduino with a Liberty sketch

 In the Arduino IDE program an Arduino with the Liberty basic example.
 In the Arduino IDE menu bar choose "File -> Examples -> Liberty -> Basic", and then click the "Upload" button to upload the sketch to the Arduino.